Gzuz: Biography

 His solo album Ebbe & Flut was released on 9 October 2015.
 This made it to number 2 in the album charts in Germany.
 On 27 May 2016 he released the album High & hungrig 2 together with Bonez MC.
 It entered the album charts at number 1 and reached Gold status.

-Gzuz gained attention in America after Worldstar Hip Hop posted the video for his song “Was Hast Du Gedacht”.
+Gzuz gained attention in the U.S. after WorldStarHipHop posted the video for his song "Was Hast Du Gedacht".
 The music video went viral due to its extremely graphic and violent nature.
-Worldstar later posted the video for his song “Warum” as well.
+Worldstar later posted the video for his song "Warum" as well.